Skip to main content

 If you denied the permission and the system no longer shows the dialog, reset it from Android Settings.

-If Wi-Fi Only Sync is enabled, uploads are skipped while on cellular data.
-Locations continue to be recorded and queued locally - they sync automatically when you connect to Wi-Fi.
+If Sync Only On is set to Wi-Fi, a specific SSID or VPN, uploads are skipped when the condition is not met.
+Locations continue to be recorded and queued locally - they sync automatically when the condition is satisfied.

-To disable: Settings > Advanced Settings > Network Settings > Wi-Fi Only Sync.
+To change: Settings > Advanced Settings > Network Settings > Sync Only On.

 Auto-export not working

-• Verify a directory is selected in Export Data > Auto-Export
+• Verify a directory is selected in Settings > Auto-Export

 • Check that the toggle is enabled